How to Remove All Files and Directories Using Linux Terminal

-In this remove or delete directories and files Linux tutorial guide, you will learn how to remove empty directories and non empty directories linux using the command line.
+In this tutorial guide, you will learn how to remove empty directories and nonempty directories linux using the command line.
 And as well as how to remove/file files linux using the command line.

-How to Remove All Files and Directories Using Linux Terminal
+How to Delete All Directory Using Command Line in Linux

-use the rmunlink, and rmdir commands to remove or delete all files and directories in Linux and without confirmation.
+You can use the rmunlink, and rmdir commands to remove or delete all directories and files in Linux without confirmation.

 • Remove non-empty directory Linux